 There are two main ways of creating RDDs.
 The first is reading a file directly into Spark and the second is parallelizing an existing collection (list, numpy array, pandas dataframe, etc.).
 We will use the Titanic dataset2 in most of the examples throughout this lab.
+Please note that most of this lab will be taught via example; as such, you are strongly encouraged to follow along on your own computer.
 The example below shows various ways to load the Titanic dataset as an RDD.